usnistgov/OSCAL/docs/content/learnmore/challenges.md

 ---
-title: Challenges Addressed
+title: Challenges Addressed by OSCAL
-description: Challenges Addressed
-permalink: /learnmore/challenges/
-topnav: learnmore
-sidenav: learnmore
-sticky_sidenav: true
-layout: post
+description: OSCAL addresses a number of challenges related to the definition and assessment of security controls.
+weight: 10
 ---

 OSCAL addresses a number of challenges around security controls and security control assessment.